This tutorial goes through Deployment Manager using the

 - When prompted to create a project, enter a name and a project ID that will be used to identify your project, or accept the defaults, and click Create. ...see naming guidelines

-Enable the APIs for the GCP resources that you want to manage
+Enable the APIs for the Google Cloud resources that you want to manage

-Deployment Manager uses the APIs of other GCP services to create and manage your resources.
+Deployment Manager uses the APIs of other Google Cloud services to create and manage your resources.
 To create these resources, you must first enable the services' APIs for your project.

 For this walkthrough, you deploy Compute Engine resources, so you need to enable the Compute Engine API.